Rupa830904/Project-Portfolio4-Studyalongcultureschool/README.md

 * requests-oauthlib==1.3.1 - Installed as dependency with another package (allauth authentication)
 * six==1.16.0 - Installed as dependency with another package
 * sqlparse==0.4.2 - Installed as dependency with another package
-* tzdata==2022.1 - Installed as dependency with another package
 * urllib3==1.26.9 - Installed as dependency with another package
-* whitenoise==6.2.0 - Used to serve static files directly without use of static resource provider like cloundinary

 ## Testing

 Test cases and results can be found in the [TESTING.md](TESTING.md) file.
-This was moved due to the size of the file.

 ## Deployment